 She simply can't get enough of breaking down film.
-That's why the 64-year-old Carberg was in front of her television at home Jan.
-23 in Coconut Creek, Florida.
+That's why the 64-year-old Carberg was in front of her television Jan.
+23. She lives in Coconut Creek, Florida.
 She was watching the East-West Shrine Game and the NFLPA Collegiate Bowl.

 "I love it," Carberg said.
 "When draft time comes, I've got all my notes on every player."

 Carberg was the first woman to serve as a scout for an NFL team.
-She worked with the New York Jets in the 1970s.
+She worked with the New York Jets.
+That was back in the 1970s.
 She was excited this month when the Buffalo Bills hired Kathryn Smith as the league's first full-time female assistant coach.

 "It caught me totally by surprise," Carberg told The Associated Press in a phone interview.
-"I was like, 'Wow!'
-I just got really excited.
+"I just got really excited.
 I think it's a great opportunity for women."

-Bills coach Rex Ryan promoted Smith to special teams quality control coach.
+Bills coach Rex Ryan promoted Smith.
+She is the team's special teams quality control coach.
 It is an entry-level, assistant position.
-But it's a path that prominent coaches such as Jon Gruden, Eric Mangini, Tony Sparano and Todd Haley took on their way to getting top jobs in the league.
+But it's a path that a number of coaches have taken on their way to getting top jobs in the league.

 The 30-year-old Smith worked for Ryan with the Jets since 2009.
 She was the team's player personnel assistant.
-She joined the coach in Buffalo after he was fired by New York after the 2014 season.
+She joined the coach in Buffalo after he was fired by New York.
+That was after the 2014 season.
 She was an administrative assistant for Buffalo's assistant coaches.
 She worked on various projects.